PF

 Instructions

-4. 4In a separate large bowl or measuring cup, whisk together the eggs, milk, Old Bay seasoning, plus an extra 1 teaspoon salt and 1/2 teaspoon black pepper until combined.
+4. 4In a separate bowl, whisk together the large eggs, whole milk, Old Bay seasoning, 1 teaspoon salt, and ½ teaspoon black pepper until fully combined.

 Nutrition — Per Serving